sazzad1779-dev/GO/README.md

 **rune literal**
 - a character and is surrounded by `single` quotes.
+- rune type is an alias for the int32 type
 - can be written as,
   - single Unicode characters ('a')
   - 8-bit octal numbers ('\141')